-General Obligation (GO) Bond - A bond that is secured by the full faith and credit of the Authority.
+General Obligation (GO) Bond.
+A bond that is secured by the full faith and credit of the Authority.
 The GCRTA pledges to utilize its taxing power (almost always Sales Tax proceeds) to pay debt service.

-Goal - A statement of broad direction, purpose, or intent based on the needs of the community.
+Goal .
+A statement of direction, purpose, or intent based on the needs of the community.
 A goal is not concerned with a specific achievement in a given time period.

-Guideway - A public transportation facility using and occupying a separate right-of-way (ROW) or rail for the exclusive use of public transportation including the buildings and structures dedicated for the operation of transit vehicles such as tunnels, subways, bridges, paved highway lanes, and track and power systems for rail modes.
+Guideway .
+A separate right-of-way (ROW) or rail system for the exclusive use of public transportation including the buildings and structures dedicated for the operation of transit vehicles.
+Includes tunnels, subways, bridges, tracks, and power systems.